-The property is located in a semi rural position with surrounding habitat a mosaic of mature domestic gardens and improved and semi improved grassland with limited scattered deciduous tree cover present on field boundaries.
-Connectivity to the wider landscape is low.
+The property is located in an urban position, with surrounding habitat consisting of a mosaic of mature domestic gardens, amenity and semi improved grassland with scattered deciduous tree cover .
+Connectivity to the wider landscape is poor.
 Bat foraging potential is low.
 Field Survey Methodology Visual inspection An inspection was carried out to search for and identify potential feeding perches, roosting opportunities and signs of bat use both internally and externally.
 The visual inspection focussed on searching for feeding remains and bat droppings both within the building and on external walls.
 Crevices and other potential roost sites were investigated for smear/grease marks, lack of cobwebs, urine staining.
 Equipment used included: